Rstar-910/Delivery-Agent-Sysytem/ReadMe.txt

 whom the delivery job can be assigned.

-Input:
+#Input:
->Shipping details (source and destination) locations
+>Shipping details (source and destination) locations.

->Couriers' details in different localities
+>Couriers' details in different localities.

->Service offering for each courier company
+>Service offering for each courier company.

-Functions:
+#Functions:
->Booking delivery
+>Booking delivery.

->Status of delivery
+>Status of delivery.

->Cancellation of booking
+>Cancellation of booking.

->Delivery rescheduling
+>Delivery rescheduling.

->Reward and penalty calculation
+>Reward and penalty calculation.

->Archiving record of past services
+>Archiving record of past services.

-Output:
+#Output:
 >Booking confirmation, if booking is successful.

->Reporting delivery status
+>Reporting delivery status.

->Cancellation of booking confirmation
+>Cancellation of booking confirmation.

->Update record on delivery rescheduling
+>Update record on delivery rescheduling.

->Update record and intimation on reward and penalty calculation
+>Update record and intimation on reward and penalty calculation.

->Query generation on record of past service, given a courier agency
+>Query generation on record of past service, given a courier agency.

-Instructions:

->Extract the zip file (23bcs080_23bcs104.zip)
+#Instructions:

->Open the folder
+>Open the folder.

->Open the directory of the extracted folder in terminal using administrator mode
+>Open the directory of the extracted folder in terminal using administrator mode.

->Use command "make" to complile all the file into one executable file named delivery_agent_system
+>Use command "make" to complile all the file into one executable file named delivery_agent_system.

 >Use command "./delivery_agent_system.exe" to run the program.